bart-kroon/TM1/doc/CONTRIBUTING.md

 Releases have semantic versioning x.y.z:

 - x: Major releases, no compatibility required between them
-- y: Minor releases, we require forward bitstream compatibility (e.g. 6.1 can read the bitstream produced by 6.0)
+- y: Minor releases, non-CTC releases, e.g. implementing more proposals and general improvements
-- z: Bug fixes and non-code improvements (e.g. license, manual)
+- z: Patch releases, bug fixes and non-code improvements (e.g. license, manual)

+Releases are tagged like `vx.y` or `vx.y.z`.
+The first patch of `v8.0` is `v8.0.1`.

+NOTE: In general there is no bitstream compatibility between minor releases because it is an ongoing effort to make the test model conformant with the specification.

 ## Branches

 This repository has the following branch model:

-- Branch `master` is always at the latest release and in sync with the [public mirror](https://gitlab.com/mpeg-i-visual/tmiv) where the test model and reference software are published.
-Only masters can push and nobody can merge.
+* The [public mirror](https://gitlab.com/mpeg-i-visual/tmiv) is updated whenever there is a new release
-- Branch `integration` is working on the next major/minor release out of the last MPEG meeting.
-Pushing is forbidden and only masters can merge.
+* Branch `main` is working on the next major/minor/patch release out of the last MPEG meeting.
+Pushing is forbidden and only maintainers can merge.
 Developers need to do merge requests.
-If a master of one organization creates a merge request, another organization performs code review and merges.
+If a software coordinator of one organization creates a merge request then a software coordinator of another organization performs code review and merges.
-- Branch `vX.0-dev` is an experiment to allow collaborate work on non-controversial topics in preparation of the TMIV X major release.
-For the latest `vX.0-dev` branch, masters can push and merge.
-Developers need to do merge requests.
+* When an existing release needs to be patched, a `vx.y-dev` branch (e.g. `v8.0-dev`) is created.
+These branches are protected in the same way as the main branch and can also be the target of merge requests.
+These branches are removed as soon as the new release is tagged (e.g. `v8.0.2`).
-- Branch `m12345` is the proponent branch to document m12345 and will be deleted after the MPEG meeting when integrated or rejected
+* Branch `m12345` is the proponent branch to document m12345 and will be deleted after the MPEG meeting when integrated or rejected
-- Issue branches as created by gitlab, will be deleted after the merge request
+* Issue branches as created by gitlab, will be deleted after the merge request

-Masters are @fleureauj, @franck.thudor, @vinod_mv and @bartkroon.
+Maintainers are @franck.thudor, @bartkroon, and @christoph_bachhuber.

 ## Code guidelines